RADAR: Benchmarking Language Models on Imperfect Tabular Data: Introduction

 In high-stakes settings, such errors can lead to harmful or misleading conclusions.
 For example, a patient's electronic health record might erroneously indicate a resting heart rate of 220 bpm (an implausible value for an adult) due to a data entry mistake or sensor malfunction.
 If left uncorrected, such an anomaly could trigger false automated alerts, lead to clinical misdiagnosis, prompt unnecessary or risky interventions, or distort downstream clinical research.

-Importantly, evaluating~\textbf{\robustnessTerm}---the ability to detect, navigate the implications of, and correct data artifacts---is both a practical necessity and a \textbf{challenging reasoning task for language models}.
+Evaluating~\textbf{\robustnessTerm}---the ability to detect, navigate the implications of, and correct data artifacts---is both a practical necessity and a \textbf{challenging reasoning task for language models}.
 It requires more than surface-level understanding of the data types or table structure; models must apply nuanced reasoning over context (e.g., recognizing that 5 calories is implausible for a 60-minute run), units (e.g., distinguishing between kilometers and miles), statistical expectations (e.g., identifying a resting heart rate of 220 bpm as an outlier), and inter-column relationships (e.g., ensuring distance, duration, and speed are consistent).
-To succeed, models must learn the table schema and inter-column relationships on the fly, navigate long-context inputs in large tables, resist distractors, reason inductively from examples, identify subtle anomalies such as outliers or missingness, and execute appropriate data analysis and interpretation in the presence of data artifacts.
+To succeed, models must learn the table schema and inter-column relationships, navigate long-context inputs in large tables, resist distractors, reason inductively from examples, identify subtle anomalies such as outliers or missingness, and execute appropriate data analysis and interpretation in the presence of data artifacts.
 Yet, despite its importance, data-aware reasoning—and how it scales with larger, more complex tables—remains underexplored.
 Larger tables require models to reason over longer contexts, filter irrelevant data, and track complex dependencies across columns and rows.
 These demands compound the challenge of robust tabular reasoning.

 Prior work has primarily focused on tabular reasoning or analysis execution over ``clean'' data tables, where \robustnessTerm~is neither required nor explicitly evaluated.
-While recent efforts have explored structural perturbations—such as shuffling rows or columns~\cite{AshuryTahan2025TheMT, zhao-etal-2023-robut, kazemi2025BIGBenchEH}, these settings still assume well-formed data and do not require models to recognize or respond to quality issues.
+While recent efforts have explored structural perturbations—such as shuffling rows or columns~\cite{AshuryTahan2025TheMT, zhao-etal-2023-robut, kazemi2025BIGBenchEH}, they do not require semantic understanding of the table (e.g., a New York City borough column is mismatched with the borough identifier column).
 Moreover, they often overlook key factors such as table size, leaving open questions about how tabular reasoning scales with increasing input complexity.
-In contrast, real-world analysis rarely fits these assumptions.
-It demands detecting imperfections, adapting to noisy or inconsistent inputs, and adjusting both interpretation and analysis strategies accordingly.
+In contrast, real-world analysis demands understanding the domain of the data to detect imperfections, adapting to noisy or inconsistent inputs, and adjusting both interpretation and analysis strategies accordingly.